Marco4413/Pulsar/docs/README.md

 When an `if` statement is not self-contained a [control flow statement](#control-flow-statements) may replace the `end` keyword, thus an explicit `else` branch cannot exist.

+The `not` keyword may be used to negate the comparison.

 ## Skippable Blocks

 ### While Loop